skalenetwork/mirage-manager/SPEC.md

 - Only node owners can change their fee rate.
 - Only COMMITTEE_ROLE can change node eligibility.
 - Only authorized administrators can set stake limits.
-- Only receivers authorized by node owners can claim nodeFees.

 ### [`Committee.sol`](./contracts/Committee.sol)